Do you know?

 Common types of corporate actions which enhance shareholders value include dividend distribution, bonus issues, stock splits, share buybacks, rights issue and corporate restructuring via spin offs, mergers and acquisitions.

-Hear this: If you can see through these corporate actions, then there is money on the table for you.
+See through these corporate actions and there is money on the table for you

 To start with, here are some latest corporate actions by different companies.
 You can sort the table by clicking on the column headers and can also click on rows to get stock wise details of all the corporate actions.
 You can also use the search box to search the table data.
 Idea is to familiarize yourself with different types of corporate actions.